 After passenger traffic had gained new momentum on Lake Thun in the late 1920s, the slump of the 1930s was again a cruel blow to navigation on the lakes.
-In the course of rationalisation efforts, the motor boats Morgarten (1928, from 1949 run under the name of Harder) and Niesen (1935) were acquired.
-This signalled the end for the steamboats Stadt Thun (1929) and Oberland (1932).
+In the course of rationalisation efforts, the motor ships Morgarten (1928, from 1949 run under the name of Harder) and Niesen (1935) were acquired.
+This signalled the end for the steamships Stadt Thun (1929) and Oberland (1932).

 The years thereafter

 The end of the Second World War marked the beginning of a new tourist boom.
 Since many ships had meanwhile become obsolete and uneconomical, an extension of the Lake Thun fleet had to be envisaged.
 Conversely, navigation on Lake Brienz had reported losses for years, and this raised the question of a complete close-down.
 Since the surrounding regions depended on revenue from tourism, however, the BLS decided to give this fleet a new lease of life, too.
 Thus the MS Rothorn was launched in 1950 and the MS Interlaken in 1956.
 The two last additions to the Lake Brienz fleet were the motor ships Iseltwald (1969) and Brienz (1981).

 In a spectacular transport operation in 1999, the Lake Thun ship Jungfrau was moved to Lake Brienz and equipped with its new coat of flowers.
 In mid-2001, the small MS Harder was sold; it now lives as the Schwan on Lake Zug.